 From there, it launches into step-by-step instructions for starting and ending threads, and for working various types of bullion knots – the basic bullion, bullion loops, couched bullions, tapered bullions, very long bullions, and different bullion roses.

-Throughout the book, you’ll find short articles on bullion embroidery from various contributors, like Kris Richards (you can find a beautiful bullion rose embroidery design by Kris here, available as a free download), Lesley Turpin-Delport and Susan O’Connor.
+Throughout the book, you’ll find short articles on bullion embroidery from various contributors, like Kris Richards, Lesley Turpin-Delport and Susan O’Connor.

 The rest of the book?
 It’s devoted to the motifs, of course!

 The motifs are divided into the following types: An alphabet, animals, Australian animals, Christmas, Flowers, Food, Miscellaneous, Nursery, Roses, and – (no, really!) – Transport.

 Transport might sound like a strange category for embroidery, but it’s filled with delightful little transportation-related motifs, from sailboats to airships (or blimps) to hot air balloons, bi-planes, helicopters, and rockets!

 Each motif in the book is accompanied by a materials list (if you want to re-create it exactly as shown in the book), a stitch layout guide (what stitches are used where), a pattern, a photo of the finished motif, and, often, a small watercolor rendition of it.